Check your refund status

 What can slow down your refund?

-- Missing information or documents.
+- Your return was missing information or documents.
 If we send you a letter requesting more information, please respond quickly so we can continue processing your return.

 Why is your refund different than you expected?